Saturday, November 29, 2014

 Bay of Fundy Vacation Checklist

 So, you've decided to come visit the Bay of Fundy.
 Great!
 In this post we provide a checklist of fifteen attractions to include in your itinerary.
 Future posts will explore each of these, and others, in depth, but we thought it would be handy to have a complete list all in one place.
-The list is in order around the bay, starting at the New Brunswick border with Maine.
+The list is arranged in order around the bay, starting at the New Brunswick border with Maine.
 We have updated with a few revisions this list which as first published in 2011.

 Grand Manan Island